-When discovered, Pluto's had no atmosphere, but as it approached the Sun, dark areas absorbed sunlight and warmed up, and gradually, nitrogen and methane ices evaporated, forming a very rarefied atmosphere (perhaps 1/100th of one percent of an Earth atmosphere).
-This process is still going on, as Pluto is still considerably closer to the Sun than usual, but as the planet moves away from perihelion, it is pointing less and less at the Sun, and more and more pole-on.
-And as it becomes more nearly exactly pole-on, toward the middle of this century, any gas present on the night side of the planet will freeze, and become part of the icy surface again.
-Since perihelion and sideways rotation was only 16 years ago, and pole-on rotation is 46 years away, it will take a while for the atmosphere to gradually return to an icy state, and completely disappear; but if we want to study Pluto's atmosphere, we need to do so fairly soon, which is the rationale behind the Pluto Express project.
+When discovered Pluto had no atmosphere, but as it approached the Sun dark areas absorbed sunlight and warmed up, and nitrogen and methane ices gradually evaporated, forming a very rarefied atmosphere (perhaps 1/100th of one percent of an Earth atmosphere).
+This process is still going on, as Pluto is still considerably closer to the Sun than usual, but as the planet moves away from perihelion it is pointing less and less at the Sun, and more and more pole-on.
+As it becomes more nearly exactly pole-on, toward the middle of this century, any gas present on the night side of the planet will freeze and become part of the icy surface again.
+Since perihelion and sideways rotation was 26 years ago (as of late 2014) and pole-on rotation is 36 years away, it will take a while for the atmosphere to gradually return to an icy state and completely disappear; but if we want to study Pluto's atmosphere, we need to do so fairly soon, which ws the rationale behind the Pluto Express project.

-The Pluto Express project is the tentative launch of two spacecraft in 2006, to arrive at Pluto in 2016, about six months apart.
-At that time, 27 years after perihelion, Pluto will still be relatively warm, by Plutonian standards, and still possess a very thin atmosphere; and about 3/4 of the planet's surface will still be visible, at one time or another, only about half of the Northern (winter) hemisphere being already semi-permanently pointed away from the Sun, while all of the Southern hemisphere will be visible, throughout Pluto's rotation.
+The Pluto Express project was the tentative launch of two spacecraft in 2006, to arrive at Pluto in 2016, about six months apart.
+At that time, 27 years after perihelion, Pluto will still be relatively warm by Plutonian standards, and still possess a very thin atmosphere; and about 3/4 of the planet's surface will still be visible at one time or another, only about half of the Northern (winter) hemisphere being already semi-permanently pointed away from the Sun, while all of the Southern hemisphere will be visible throughout Pluto's rotation.

-(Note Added 01/27/06) The (renamed) New Horizons spacecraft was launched on January 19, 2006.
-The fastest spacecraft ever launched, it will take just over a year to Jupiter; then, taking advantage of Jupiter's gravitational effects to further increase its speed (and reduce its travel time by nearly three years), it will reach Pluto in 2015.
-For 24 hours, it will study that planet and its moons, before continuing onward and outward, through the Kuiper Belt/Disk, before eventually (thousands of years later) leaving the Solar System.
+spacecraft, which was launched on January 19, 2006.
+The fastest spacecraft ever launched, it took just over a year to reach Jupiter; and by taking advantage of Jupiter's gravitational effects to further increase its speed (and reduce its travel time by nearly three years), it will reach Pluto in 2015.
+It will study that planet and its moons for 24 hours before continuing onward and outward through the Kuiper Belt/Disk, before eventually (thousands of years later) leaving the Solar System.
 (Unfortunately, due to the short time near Pluto, it will only be able to study a little over half the surface of the planet, instead of the 3/4 originally planned.)

-Another view of Pluto's orbit, and its rotation.
-The central diagram shows the orbit of Pluto, with perihelion at the top, and aphelion at the bottom, with the rotation of the planet and the orbital motion of its moon, at the Equinoxes and Solstices.
-The insets show the view from the Earth (more accurately, from the Sun, but our view is almost identical), at each time.
-Note the orbital motion of Charon at the Northern Spring Equinox, which was in 1988, as discussed above.
+Another view of Pluto's orbit and its rotation.
+The central diagram shows the orbit of Pluto with perihelion at the top and aphelion at the bottom, with the rotation of the planet and the orbital motion of its moon at the Equinoxes and Solstices.
+The insets show the view from the Earth (more accurately from the Sun, but our view is almost identical) at each of those times.
+Note the apparent orbital motion of Charon at the Northern Spring Equinox, which was in 1988, as discussed above.